azamsharp/azamsharp.github.io/_posts/2023-02-28-building-large-scale-apps-swiftui.md

 - Updated "Displaying Errors"
 - Added "Formatting"

 Software architecture is always a topic for hot debate, specially when there are so many different choices.
-For the last 8-12 months, I have been experimenting with MV pattern to build client/server apps and wrote about it in my original article [SwiftUI Architecture - A Complete Guide to MV Pattern Approach](https://azamsharp.com/2022/10/06/practical-mv-pattern-crud.html).
+Since 2022, I have been experimenting with MV pattern to build client/server apps and wrote about it in my original article [SwiftUI Architecture - A Complete Guide to MV Pattern Approach](https://azamsharp.com/2022/10/06/practical-mv-pattern-crud.html).
 In this article, I will discuss how MV pattern can be applied to build large scale client/server applications.

 > Architecture and patterns depends on the type of application you are building.
 No single architecture will work in all scenarios.
 Choose the best architecture suitable for your application needs.